 \subsection{Ablations}

 We ablate the effectiveness of key components in our method by analyzing their impact on NVS performance, using the AD-GS setting described in \cref{sec:baselines} but with only 50\% of views used for optimization.
 The results of the ablations are presented in \cref{tab:ablations}.
 We observe that the initial filtering of lidar points using eroded masks (a) and DBSCAN (b) helps improve the final rendering results.
 Removing the RANSAC-based registration of points (c), and instead naively estimating pose translations by the point clouds centroids, has a severe impact on the performance.
-Notably, selecting point correspondences using RGB colors instead of image features (d) performs even worse than doing no registration.
+Selecting point correspondences using RGB colors instead of image features (d) also degrades the performance notably.
 Further, we see that the smoothing (e) is a key component for attaining good results in dynamic regions, while the outlier rejection from a first initial smoothing iteration (f) has a small impact on the final rendering results.
 Finally, we note the importance of refining the trajectories using gradients from the rendering losses during optimization (g).
 Additionally, we analyze the impact of image features in \cref{tab:feature_ablations}.
 Specifically, we run the registration using different layers of DINOv3, image features from SAM2~\cite{ravi2024sam2}, and RGB colors.
 We observe that DINOv3 has the most descriptive features for successful registration, with earlier layers giving a slight increase in performance in dynamic regions.